-We will monitor, critically assess and report on governments' progress in improving the natural environment in line with their Environmental Improvement Plans (EIPs), goals and targets.
+We monitor, critically assess and report on governments' progress in improving the natural environment in line with their Environmental Improvement Plans (EIPs), goals and targets.

 Government has a duty to report its own assessment of progress annually and to review its plans periodically.
-We will hold government to account against these obligations and government has a duty to respond to our recommendations.
+We hold government to account against these obligations and government has a duty to respond to our recommendations.
 This cycle of assessment and scrutiny underpins the delivery of the EIPs and targets in law.

 2. Scrutinising environmental law